Blogs

 1. Presence and Reassurance

-• Being present with the dying individual and offering reassurance and comfort is essential during this sensitive time.
+Being present with the individual in their final moments is invaluable.
 Holding their hand, speaking softly, and providing a calm and peaceful environment can help ease their transition.
+The emotional support provided in these moments can help the individual feel less alone and more at peace.

 2. Respecting Individual Preferences